Length of Local Business Names May Matter in Search Rankings

 A method for performing a local search includes receiving a local search request that includes at least a search term and a geographic identification.
 Business listings matching the received local search request are identified.
 The business listings are then ranked based on at least a webscore associated with each listing.
 Each listing’s webscore is based on the listing’s web popularity.
 In this manner, local search listings are ranked and presented in a more accurate manner.

-The patent tells us that other features might be to this webscore or or to a location prominence score for a business:
+This patent also tells us that other features might be added to this local business name web score or a location prominence score for a business:

 - Review scores or the sources of reviews associated a business listing might increase or decrease a location prominence score or web score.